Austin Adams (baseball, born 1991): Los Angeles Angels

 The Los Angeles Angels of Anaheim selected Adams in the eighth round of the 2012 Major League Baseball draft.
 He began his professional career playing for the Orem Owlz in the Rookie Advanced-level Pioneer League during the 2012 season.
-He spent 2013 with the Class A Burlington Bees in the Midwest League and 2014 with the Class A Advanced Inland Empire 66ers in the California League.
-He began the 2015 season with Inland Empire, then was promoted during the season first to the Class AA Arkansas Travelers in the Texas League and then to the Class AAA Salt Lake Bees in the Pacific Coast League.
-He split the 2016 season between the Rookie-level AZL Angels in the Arizona League and the Class AA Arkansas Travelers.
+He spent 2013 with the Single–A Burlington Bees in the Midwest League and 2014 with the High–A Inland Empire 66ers in the California League.
+He began the 2015 season with Inland Empire, then was promoted during the season first to the Double–A Arkansas Travelers in the Texas League and then to the Triple–A Salt Lake Bees in the Pacific Coast League.
+He split the 2016 season between the rookie-level AZL Angels in the Arizona League and the Double–A Arkansas Travelers.

-The Los Angeles Angels of Anaheim added Adams to their 40-man roster after the 2016 season.
-On December 10, 2016, they traded Adams and Kyle McGowin to the Washington Nationals for infielder Danny Espinosa.
+On November 18, 2016, the Angels added Adams to their 40-man roster to protect him from the Rule 5 draft.

 Washington Nationals

+On December 10, 2016, the Angels traded Adams and Kyle McGowin to the Washington Nationals in exchange for infielder Danny Espinosa.

 2017

-Adams began the 2017 season with the Class- AAA Syracuse Chiefs of the International League.
+Adams began the 2017 season with the Triple–A Syracuse Chiefs of the International League.
 With the Nationals' bullpen struggling over the first half of the 2017 season, Adams was mentioned by The Washington Post in a July 12 article among several minor league pitchers the team could consider calling upon as reinforcements.
 Two days later, Adams was called up to the big leagues for the first time, along with Syracuse teammate Trevor Gott, after the Nationals optioned struggling left-handed reliever Sammy Solis and assigned ailing starter Joe Ross to the disabled list with an elbow sprain.
 Adams made his major league debut on July 15, 2017, against the Cincinnati Reds, loading the bases on an error, a walk, and a wild pitch and then walking in a run and allowing a single before he was pulled from the game.
 Adams was optioned back to Syracuse on July 18, his earned run average still standing at infinity due to the earned run he allowed without recording an out.
 Adams was recalled by the Nationals on September 1, 2017, and recorded his first major league outs in an inning of relief against the Milwaukee Brewers on September 3, after loading the bases.